BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 ---
 title: How To Sync Obsidian
 author: Bryan@BryanHogan.com (Bryan Hogan)
 description: How to synchronize your Obsidian Vaults.
-Obsidian Sync, Syncthing, Google Drive or Github.
+Using Obsidian Sync, Syncthing, Google Drive or Github.
 coverImage:
   url: /post-covers/Obsidian-Sync-Cover.svg
   alt: Obsidian logo inside a synchronisation icon.